DataDog/hiring-engineers/answers.md

 ![](img/5_4.PNG?raw=true)

-At this moment, I tried researching other solutions to fix possible errors and could not work towards a resolution.
+At this moment, I tried researching other solutions to fix possible errors but could not work towards a resolution.

 To close this section out, a service consists of a collection of methods that together form a feature.
 An example of a service is a database for a web application.
 A resource is a data access mechanism for a service.
 These serve as a form of input and can be defined by a URL or a handler function.